 Why is bookkeeping important?

-Bookkeeping involves the organised processing and storing of your business records.
+Bookkeeping involves the organised processing and storing of your business records and financial statements.
 It is important to ensure that you are up-to-date with the financial affairs of your business.
+Such as: accounts receivables, accounts payables, corporation tax, liabilities and equity and other financial activities.
+There are a number of business bookkeeper guides available online for small business.

 Having adequate bookkeeping systems in place will help you: